vanhoekd/MMM-AfterShip/README.md

 ## Troubleshooting

 I try to maintain this module in best effort.
-If there is any Problem, please write a detailed description into this forum and i will try to look into it as soon as possible: <https://forum.magicmirror.builders/topic/6342/mmm-swissstationboard>
+If there is any Problem, please write a detailed description into the forum and i will try to look into it as soon as possible.